Technology

 1. Cloud Technology for Hybrid Work

-As cloud computing continues to improve, its usage in inventory management has steadily been increasing.
-The transition to work-from-home and hybrid work setups has accelerated the technology’s implementation.
-An inventory management app is one of the easiest ways to sync inventory details across business locations and employees’ homes.
+As cloud computing has matured, its use in inventory management has climbed steadily.
+The move to remote and hybrid work accelerated that adoption.
+An inventory management app is one of the simplest ways to sync inventory details across business sites and employees' homes.

 The best inventory management software isn’t just compatible with the cloud, but is mostly or entirely cloud-based.